 Since 1997 Laurence Hurst has been the Professor of Evolutionary Genetics at The University of Bath.
 Prior to this he was a Royal Society Research Fellow at Cambridge University (1994-1997) and a Junior Research Fellow at Oxford (1991-1993).
 He was a visiting Professorial Fellow at Collegium Budapest (1995).
 Between his undergraduate degree at Cambridge University and his doctorate at Oxford University, we was the Henry Fellow at Harvard University.

 His research concerns the evolution of genes, genomes and genetic systems.
 He is especially interested in understanding the fate of apparently innocuous mutations.
 Current work aims to translate evolutionary understanding of gene and genome evolution into improved diagnostics and healthcare.
+He also does research on science communication and the best ways to both educate and inform.

 He is regularly confused with his younger brother Greg, also a professor of evolutionary genetics (but in Liverpool not Bath).